1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“they considered that useful traits of plants are
-not hereditarily transmitted but arise anew in every genera¬
-tion under the influence of the environment, new characteris¬
-tics, according to their hypothesis, could be produced by
-environmental influences and not from imported genetical
-material”
-(Medvedev and Lerner, p.
-44)

 “the scientific discussion on genetics was
 transformed into a debate against the “enemies of the people”
 in the pages of the journal Yarovizatsya, the founder and